 Graduates will be eligible for membership to the AASW and to practice as professional social workers.
 Membership to the AASW enables you to apply to become a mental health accredited practitioner, which attracts a Medicare rebate for private practitioners.

 Fully accredited by the Australian Association of Social Workers (AASW).

 Blue Cards are issued by the Public Safety Business Agency.
 More information on Blue Cards, and how to apply.

 To be eligible for admission:

-- If an applicant's prior degree has not specifically addressed social work, sociology and psychology, they may be required to undertake additional foundational study as determined by the Faculty of Arts, Business and Law (usually the Program Coordinator of Master of Social Work (Qualifying)), including:
+If an applicant's prior degree has not specifically addressed sociology and psychology, they may be required to undertake additional foundational study as determined by the School of Social Science (usually the Program Coordinator of Master of Social Work (Qualifying)), including:

 The Master of Social Work (Qualifying) offers a limited number of Commonwealth Supported Places (CSP) as well as domestic fee paying places.
 Offers for both CSP and fee paying places will be made after the application due date for the program.

 CSP will be allocated on the basis of your Grade Point Average in the degree used to meet admission requirements.
 In cases where a potential student has undertaken recommended additional courses in order to gain entry to the degree (as per details on the USC website), GPA in these additional courses will be used as the basis for entry using the same entry cut-off applied to other CSP entrants during that admission period.
 Applicants falling below the demand-driven cut-off for a CSP may be offered a domestic fee paying place (with the option to access FEE-HELP) subject to capacity limitations.
 USC reserves the right to offer a small number of CSP to students from ATSIC or disadvantaged backgrounds.